heathermiller/papers-documents/index.md

     val e = new Employee
     send(e)

 Because of this, we need to have an additional dispatch step.
+Basically,

+Problem:

+- separate compilation
+- macro expansion using all subclasses, then a new subclass is defined

 ### Intermediate Representation